Yobuligo/ORM.TypeScript/README.md

 # ORM.TypeScript
-A simple ORM written in and for TypeScript to manage data by REST calls especially for firebase as store.
-The usage is to create test data in a simple way.
+A simple ORM prototype written in and for TypeScript to manage data by REST calls especially for firebase as store.
+The usage was and is to create test data in a simple way.

 ## Usage
 Prerequisite is access to a firebase database.